Mid is a special statement in VB.NET that changes, or returns, a part of a String (a substring). The Mid statement is useful in string manipulation.

 Mid benefits.
 Mid() makes String instances easier to mutate.
 We do not need to use Functions such as Substring.
 This statement can lead to clearer, shorter programs.

-Next: We show the Mid function, which simply returns a Substring of the String based on the positional arguments.
+Next We show the Mid function, which simply returns a Substring of the String based on the positional arguments.

 ' Input string.

 Dim value As String = "bird"' Replace part of string with another string.

 ' Get middle part of string.

-Dim m As String = Mid(value, 5, 3)
+Dim m As String = Mid(value, 2, 2)

-How is the Mid statement implemented?
+Implementation.
 Mid is compiled into the StringType.MidStmtStr subroutine, which internally validates the arguments and then uses a StringBuilder to build up the result.